-Tatiana Antonelli Abella, whose environmental group Goumbook last year launched the “Drop It” campaign urging people to switch to filtered tap water, says you should first test the quality of your tap water.
+Tatiana Antonelli Abella, whose environmental group Gou book last year launched the “Drop It” campaign urging people to switch to filtered tap water, says you should first test the quality of your tap water.

-There is a range of home testing kits on the market, such as the Watersafe Drinking Water Test Kit (Dh159) which tests for bacteria and lead, but Ms Abella recommends bringing in professionals.
+A range of home testing kits on the market, such as the Watersafe Drinking Water Test Kit (Dh159), which tests for bacteria and lead, but Ms. Abella recommends bringing in professionals.

 Hitches and Glitches is one company that provides water testing.

-“But you have to bear in mind that if you were to do a single test one day, it may not be representative of the water the following day.”
+“But you must remember that if you were to do a single test one day, it might not represent the water the following day.”

-The UAE has tough standards in place but the quality of the tap water varies depending on treatment at the desalination plants in your emirate.
+The UAE has strict standards, but the tap water quality varies depending on treatment at the desalination plants in your emirate.

-“It is possible that old pipes leach contaminants like lead, iron and copper, and poorly maintained water tanks harbour bacteria that can contaminate the water.”
+“It is possible that old pipes leach contaminants like lead, iron, and copper, and poorly maintained water tanks harbor bacteria that can contaminate the water.”

-Mr Day says that although a water filter will probably filter out chemicals and some dust, it is unlikely they would catch all of the bacteriological contaminants.
+Mr. Day says that although a water filter will probably filter out chemicals and some dust, it would unlikely catch all of the bacteriological contaminants.

 He says water tanks should be cleaned at least twice a year.

 “We’ve removed shoes, plastic bags with food, geckos, insects.
-Dead pigeons are quite common if the tank lid is missing, because they perch over the rim of the tank and try to drink the water.
+Dead pigeons are expected if the tank lid is missing because they perch over the rim of the tank and try to drink the water.

-“The customer only realises this has happened when their water starts to smell.”
+“The customer only realizes this has happened when their water starts to smell.”

 “If someone knocks on the door trying to sell you a filter, stay away from them.
-Go to a company that has a trade licence.”
+Go to a company that has a trade license.”

-Carbon filter systems, the most commonly used in the UAE, can range in effectiveness.
-The best ones remove chlorine and a wide range of contaminants such as lead, mercury and asbestos.
+Carbon filter systems can range in ineffectiveness.
+The best ones remove chlorine and a wide range of contaminants such as lead, mercury, and asbestos.

 “My basic Dh950 Liquid of Life filter has been with me for six years, and I took it from my old apartment to my current villa,” she says.

-“Every year I have to change the carbon filter inside, which is Dh500.
-I used to spend Dh2,000 to Dh3,000 a year on bottled water, so I’m definitely saving money.”
+“Every year, I have to change the carbon filter inside, which is Dh500.
+I used to spend Dh2,000 to Dh3,000 a year on bottled water, so I’m saving money.”

-“You have to be conscious of the fact that if you put a filter in a supply line and don’t maintain it, it’s basically a dirty sponge,” he says.
+“You have to be conscious that if you put a filter in a supply line and don’t maintain it, it’s a dirty sponge,” he says.

-“I’ve seen many water coolers, particularly roadside ones for passers-by, which were installed with good intentions but the owner doesn’t change the filter.
-The water is contaminated, having passed through a filter that’s green with mold.”
+“I’ve seen many water coolers, particularly roadside ones for passers-by, installed with good intentions, but the owner doesn’t change the filter.
+As a result, the water is contaminated, having passed through a green filter with mold.”

 There are also pitchers, such as German company Brita’s water filter jugs, which use activated carbon produced by coconut shells and ion-exchanged resin to filter the water (Dh166, plus Dh154 for a year’s supply of six filters).

-Brita claims that their filters remove 99 per cent of chlorine and heavy metals such as lead and copper.
+Brita claims its filters remove 99 percent of chlorine and heavy metals such as lead and copper.

 Dubai resident John Taylor says using a Brita pitcher suits his lifestyle.

-“As there’s only me in my flat and I don’t drink too much water, I don’t have to constantly keep refilling the pitcher,” says Mr Taylor, an American.
+“As there’s only me in my flat and I don’t drink too much water, I don’t have to keep refilling the pitcher constantly,” says Mr. Taylor, an American.
 “But I can see how it wouldn’t suit a large family so well.

-“I like that I can actually see the water being filtered.
-And it’s convenient, there’s no complicated set-up.”
+“I like that I can see the water being filtered.
+And it’s convenient; there’s no complicated set-up.”

-Zubair Safdar, who was head of procurements and contracts in a desalination plant has used a ceramic water filter by Doulton for the past 10 years.
+Zubair Safdar, head of procurements and contracts in a desalination plant, has used a ceramic water filter by Doulton for the past ten years.

-“There are other brands available but we have not had any problems using this filter.
+“Other brands are available, but we have not had any problems using this filter.
 We use it for all our drinking and cooking water,” he says.

-“The piped water in Abu Dhabi is very good and this type of filter ensures any impurities that the water tank, pipes, et cetera, is filtered in the natural way.
+“The piped water in Abu Dhabi is perfect, and this type of filter ensures any impurities that the water tank, pipes, et cetera, is filtered naturally.

-For homeowners, Ms Abella recommends the Quooker, a high-end Dutch brand that provides a tap which immediately dispenses filtered boiling and chilled water – still or sparkling.
+For homeowners, Ms. Abella recommends the Quooker, a high-end Dutch brand that provides a tap that immediately dispenses filtered boiling and chilled water – still or sparkling.

-“We offer boiling water directly from the tap, so you are 100 per cent sure that the water is sterilised,” says Louise Thygesen, a managing partner.
+“We offer boiling water directly from the tap, so you are 100 percent sure that the water is sterilized,” says Louise Thygesen, a managing partner.
 It costs Dh5,590, plus Dh950 for the filter and Dh600 for installation.

 Zip Water Middle East provides a similar water filtering service.

-Another type of water filter at the top of the range is the Dh15,000 Kangen Water, from the Japanese company Enagic, which filters your water and produces ionised alkaline and acidic water through electrolysis.
+Another type of water filter at the top of the range is the Dh15,000 Kangen Water from the Japanese company Enagic, which filters your water and produces ionized alkaline and acidic water through electrolysis.

 They are said to hold a wide range of health benefits.
-Bill Gates and Donald Trump use it.
+Bill Gates and Donald Trump used it.

-A cheaper alternative without the “healing” properties is a reverse-osmosis water filter that fits on to your tap and can be installed yourself.
+A cheaper alternative without the “healing” properties is a reverse-osmosis water filter that fits your tap and can be installed yourself.

-British Abu Dhabi resident Andrew Rathbone uses a six-stage reverse osmosis filter by Pure Water Products, which cost Dh450.
+British Abu Dhabi resident Andrew Rathbone uses a six-stage reverse osmosis filter by Pure Water Products, which costs Dh450.
 He also tests his water regularly to make sure the filter is working.